WaterOne is led by a Board of Directors, elected at-large by our customers.

 We require affected customers to:

-- Install containment assemblies (also known as backflow prevention assemblies, containment devices or backflow prevention devices) on water service to:
+- Install a containment backflow prevention assembly (BPA) on water service to:

 - Commercial property